 As long as Russian leaders remain convinced that time is on their side, they will not rush toward a negotiated settlement that limits their ambitions, Mr. Fesenko told The Washington Times.
 That confidence has been bolstered by the dynamic at the front.

-In recent weeks, Russian forces have made important territorial gains in eastern and southern Ukraine, capturing 169 square miles over a four-week span, according to independent assessments, while sustaining pressure on Ukrainian defensive lines around Pokrovsk, Kramatorsk and Sloviansk.
+In recent weeks, Russian forces have made important territorial gains in eastern and southern Ukraine, capturing 169 square miles over four weeks, according to independent assessments, while sustaining pressure on Ukrainian defensive lines around Pokrovsk, Kramatorsk and Sloviansk.

 Though Ukraine has prevented any major breakthrough, the steady erosion of territory betrays Kyiv’s growing difficulties in finding the human resources to man its defensive lines.

 Meanwhile, Russia has intensified its strategic bombing campaign.
-In a single overnight assault Wednesday on the western Ukraine city of Ternopil, Moscow launched 476 drones and 48 missiles, killing at least 25 civilians and striking energy and transportation nodes amid sub-zero temperatures.
+In a single overnight assault Wednesday on the western Ukrainian city of Ternopil, Moscow launched 476 drones and 48 missiles, killing at least 25 civilians and striking energy and transportation nodes in subzero temperatures.

 Rail traffic across several regions has been disrupted, aggravating already fragile supply chains.
 The combination of front-line attrition and deep-strike attacks threatens to impose severe constraints on Kyiv’s ability to sustain the war effort through the winter.